International school: Curriculum

-The curriculum could also be based on the school's origin country.
+The curriculum could also be based on the school's original country education.
 Schools that are a part of the International Schools Consortium (iSC) deliver an International Standard Classification of Education (ISCED) curriculum.
 This is the standard curriculum for American schools.
-High school education includes core classes such as English, Foreign Languages, Mathematics, Physical Education, Science, Social Studies, Fine Arts, with the addition of ESL (English as a second language) classes for students who may need.
-In addition, students may select Advanced Placement (AP) programs to prepare for college-level education, specifically in the United States.
+High school education includes core classes such as English, Foreign Languages, Mathematics, Physical Education, Science, Social Studies, and Fine Arts, with the addition of ESL (English as a second language) classes for students who may need them.
+In addition, students may select Advanced Placement (AP) programmes to prepare for college-level education, specifically in the United States.

 International school teachers

 An international school teacher or educator is someone engaged in the education of pupils in schools other than their country of citizenship.
-The term generally refers to teachers who are teaching in private or independent schools.
-While these schools are private there is an important distinction between private for-profit and private non for-profit schools.
+The term generally refers to teachers who are teaching in private schools or public schools.
+While these schools are private, there is an important distinction between private for-profit and private non-for-profit schools.

 Faculty at international schools are usually from or certified by the standards of their country of origin.

 Hiring is frequently done at large international job fairs, such as the ones held by the Council of International Schools (CIS), where schools can interview and hire several teachers at once.
 There are also a handful of agencies that specialize in recruiting international teachers.
 Over the years it has become more difficult to recruit young international teachers, partly because of security concerns and the trend towards less attractive compensation packages.
-In some countries such as South Korea, recent visa changes have also made it more difficult to obtain both qualified and unqualified teachers.
+In some countries, such as South Korea, recent visa changes have also made it more difficult to obtain both qualified and unqualified teachers.

 Education

-As of 2020, 33% of international schools are categorized as bilingual, with English as the main language.
-52% of international schools offer a UK style of education, around 20% offer the International Baccalaureate Programme, and around 21% offer US style education.
+As of 2020, 33% of international schools are categorised as bilingual, with English as the main language.
+52% of international schools offer a UK style of education, around 20% offer the International Baccalaureate Programme, and 21% offer US-style education.

 Statically, international school students have achieved higher examination marks compared with the global average: